Liguria

 After driving through or around this town on many many trips along the coast, in 2001 we decided to stay one night and see what the town was like.

-So the picture at the right pretty much sums up the town.
-Lots of old multi-coloured buildings, lots of traffic, and lots of hotels that one day were just "the" place to stay.
+.
+Lots of old multi-coloured buildings, lots of traffic, and lots of hotels that one day were just "the" place to stay, now parts of the town showed their age..
 San Remo was one of the destinations for the English on their tours of Italy in the 19th Century.
 Some of the hotels have been renovated very nicely.
-Some, well they have seen better days.
-We stayed in one that was almost there in terms of being a find!
+We stayed in one that was almost to the point of being "well aged" but it turned out to be fine and at a good price.

 Genoa / Genova